 Cook’s interactions with the Māori people were often peaceful, although there were instances of conflict.
 Nonetheless, Cook and his crew maintained a relatively good relationship with the indigenous population and left a positive legacy in New Zealand.

-See also How to cook plaintain
+See also How long to cook crab stuffed mushrooms

 Overall, the first voyage of Captain James Cook was a successful expedition that accomplished its primary objective of observing the transit of Venus.
 In addition, Cook’s exploration of New Zealand and Australia marked the beginning of European exploration and colonization in the Pacific region.